mdeeds/music-revolution/readme.md

 control multiple external synthesizers simultaneously.

-#### Audio Lines
+#### Audio Phrases

-Audio lines are the only ones which can be played back.
-The other types of lines guide the musicians through the song.
+Audio phrases are the only ones which can be played back.
+The other types of phrases guide the musicians through the song.

 **Prototype**

-Each audio line can be muted individually.
-A single playback button will play all lines in the current group.
+Each audio phrase can be muted individually.
+A single playback button will play the currently selected line.
 Audio is played back in a single audio channel

 ** Beta **

-A simple mixer is associated with each line.
+A simple mixer is associated with each part.
 This allows for adjusting levels and panning.

 ** MVP **

-A simple filter for each line provides an optional low pass and high pass filter (applied in series).
+A simple filter for each part provides an optional low pass and high pass filter (applied in series).
 The cutoff can be adjusted and a slope of either 12 or 24 dB per octave can be selected.

 ### Arrangement

-Musical lines are represented as rectangles that take up minimal vertical space and horizontal space represents time.
+Musical phrases are represented as rectangles that take up minimal vertical space and horizontal space represents time.

 **Prototype**

-Lines are added sequentially to the musician's workspace.
+Phrases are added sequentially to the musician's workspace.

 **Beta**